 There are several different types of free-range chickens:

-Pasture-Raised Chickens - These chickens are allowed to roam freely on open pastures for their entire lives.
+Pasture-Raised Chickens - These chickens roam freely on open pastures for their entire lives.
 They are not caged or penned in any way and are not fed grains or soybeans.
 This type of chicken is more expensive than other types because it takes more time to raise them, but it also tastes better and is healthier for you.